bow008/cse15l-lab-reports/week8_lab_report.md

 ![image](report4-7.png)

 I think a possible simple remedy is to add some code that detexts backticks, so that if a backtick is detected, the program immediately tries to find the next backtick, and ignores everying between the two backticks.
+Note that tickmarks in the parenthesis that contains the link do not need to be detected.

 Here's the code in `MarkdownParseTest.java` in my markdown-parse repositiory, for snippet2: